Japan fears COVID-19 variants are behind the fourth possible wave | ExBulletin

 This variant was present in about 70% of coronavirus patients tested at a Tokyo hospital last month, Japanese public broadcaster NHK said on Sunday.

-The response to the cases came within weeks of the government’s lifting of emergency measures, and the priority measures now taken aim to stop a sudden increase in mutant cases, said Makoto Shimoaraiso, a Cabinet Secretariat official for the Japanese COVID response.
-19.
+The case response came within weeks of the government lifting emergency measures, and the priority measures now taken aim to stop a sudden increase in mutant cases, said Makoto Shimoaraiso, a Cabinet Secretariat official for the COPID-19 response.
+Japan.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online